Adding New Episodes

 - Blank episodes (with a missing title and/or air date) should be avoided.
 Please wait until the info is officially released.

 - Sometimes, episodic data is not available publicly until the episodes are released.
 In those cases, it is acceptable to add the next upcoming episode with a missing title/description, as well as any episode that will be released the same day (e.g. a Netflix series).

 - An exception is also made for the first episode of a season and the first episode after the mid-season break.
 Sometimes only the episode title and description are known, but not the air date, or vice versa.

 - Please only use official sources (press websites, press releases, the official network's website, official TV guides).
 Data found on databases like IMDb and Wiki is often wrong.
 That's also true for specialized websites such as The Futon Critic's TV listing and non-press release posts on Spoiler TV.

 When a television series is cancelled and prematurely pulled off the air before the end of a season, the first thing you should do is remove the air dates from any unaired episodes.
 These episodes might be burn off on the original network at a later date.
 If the remaining episodes are not broadcast on the original network and/or are only released digitally, they will be moved to the Specials.
 For examples see Powerless or Don't Trust the B---- in Apartment 23.

-The Episode Number of the first episode of a season is always "1" not "0".
+The first episode of a season is always "1" not "0".

 For kids cartoon with 2 or 3 episodes per half-hour, we prefer to split the segments.